SherG/cool-iron/blog/quit-facebook.md

 * A professor and author recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
 (Guilt by association.)
 * Similarly, a Princeton fellow and biologist had a video interview flagged because his interview subject voiced concerns about mutations that might result from the rollout of the COVID-19 vaccine.

-### Independent Thinking and the Lure of the Transgressive
+### Interventionists and the Lure of the Transgressive

 First, if people’s minds are really so feeble that they need all sorts of assists and crutches just to make their way through what are usually low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
 Indeed, outsourcing our thinking (and therefore agency) to others is part of the larger, underlying societal fault line.